Arbitration

 Enforcement of arbitral awards is another element of arbitration that makes it the best means of solving international trade disputes.
 The United Nations Convention on the Recognition of Foreign Arbitral Awards, New York, 1958 (also referred to as the New York Convention) provides the mechanism that requires contracting states to recognise and enforce arbitration awards.
 163 countries including leading trading countries have ratified this convention therefore making it easy to enforce arbitration awards across borders.

 The arbitration process is an efficient one offering procedural simplicity and flexibility unlike the commercial litigation process.
 Arbitration rules are relatively easy to understand, and the procedures focus more on the substantive issues in the dispute unlike litigation which has numerous procedural technicalities to be adhered to.
-In arbitration, parties in the dispute or the arbitration tribunal have a choice to choice to follow procedures similar to court procedures or create their own simple procedures.
+In arbitration, parties in the dispute or the arbitration tribunal have a choice to follow procedures similar to court procedures or create their own simple procedures.
 In some cases, parties will do away with the requirement for a formal hearing and empower the tribunal to make a decision based on document evidence presented to the tribunal.
-This reduces the time spent in the process and allows the tribunal to reach a determination as quickly as possible.
+This reduces the time spent in the process

-The arbitration process can cheaper and faster than commercial litigation especially where the maters in dispute are not complex.
-However, the costs can sky rocket where the dispute involves several parties and is complex in nature.
+The arbitration process can be cheaper and faster than commercial litigation especially where the matters in dispute are not complex.
+However, the costs can skyrocket where the dispute involves several parties and is complex in nature.
 Parties must bear the costs of the arbitrators, venue, and their own legal fees.
 These costs can be relatively lower compared to the costs involved in commercial litigation in a commonwealth jurisdiction which tends to take longer to conclude.

 Whilst there are several advantages of international arbitration over other forms of dispute resolution particularly commercial litigation, parties must make informed decisions to arbitrate based on their objectives and interests.